folio-org/folio-ansible/doc/ansible-roles.md

 ## mod-users-demo
 Registers and deploys mod-users with persistent storage in a running Okapi instance.
-Depends on mod-users-build and postgresql.
+Depends on:
+- mod-users-build
+- postgresql
+- okapi-undeploy
 *Note: without a running Okapi instance, this role will fail.*

 ## mod-users-docker